Achain-Dev/Achain/README.md

 The source code can always be found at the [Achain GitHub Repository](https://github.com/Achain-Dev/Achain).
 There are four main branches:
 - `master` - official Achain releases are tagged from here; this should only change for a new release
 - `Achain` - updates to Achain are staged here in preparation for the next official release
-- `develop` - all new development happens here; this is what is used for internal Achain XTS test networks
+- `develop` - all new development happens here; this is what is used for internal Achain test networks
 - `toolkit` - this is the most recent common ancestor between master and develop; forks of Achain should base from here

 Some technical documentation is available at the [Achain GitHub Wiki](https://github.com/Achain-Dev/Achain/wiki).